gadmm/RFCs/rfcs/interop.md

 The clause 1. preserves current behaviour.
-It is also important to note that non-aligned out-of-heap pointers and out-of-heap pointers to char are forbidden, or to explain to which extent they would be allowed inside OCaml values (and operated with primitives, for instance), due to the proliferation of reliance on the `0bxxxxxx10` bit pattern in the runtime to propagate exceptions.
+It is also important to note that non-aligned out-of-heap pointers and out-of-heap pointers to char are forbidden, or to explain to which extent they would be allowed inside OCaml values (and operated with external primitives, for instance), due to the proliferation of reliance on the `0bxxxxxx10` bit pattern in the runtime to propagate exceptions.

 The word of caution from the manual about out-of-heap pointers that become in-heap pointers after the _extension du domaine de la_